-If the liquid is being move continually, the nematodes can remain in the spray bottle for a few hours.
+If the liquid is being moved continually, the nematodes can remain in the spray bottle for a few hours.
 However, do not keep them in there for longer than is necessary as the constant pumping causes them stress.

 - How long do nematodes remain effective in the soil?

 Nematodes can survive for many months in the soil; however, they are continually decimated by their natural predators so their effectiveness declines increasingly.
-They are most effective in the first four weeks following application.
+They are most effective in the first four weeks after application.